Shoes01/crying-suns-like/NOTES.md

 # MVP-2 BASIC COMBAT ENGINE -- Introduce ICONS
+[!]
+Icons are not all converted to dicts of dicts.

 Create a combat engine GDScript
     Input -> card, unit
     Process : Color the icons to communicate which ones matched, which ones did not